 THE FUTURE OF DIGITAL HEALTH IN 2020

-Electronic health records, telemedicine, medical apps, artificial intelligence and other digital solutions could help to foster the long-term economic sustainability of the National Health Service, thus guaranteeing quality care for patients.
+Electronic health records, telemedicine, medical software, m-health, artificial intelligence and other digital solutions could help to foster the long-term economic sustainability of the National Health Service, thus guaranteeing quality care for patients.

 Let’s look together at the benefits and trends of digital healthcare in 2020.